 A former All-American decathlete, Beene received both his Bachelor and Master’s degrees in kinesiology from Angelo State University.
 He and his wife, Corye, have a daughter, Faith, and a son, Sage.

-Frank Barker begins his fourth season assisting the Texan and Lady Texan cross country and track and field teams, working primarily with the distance runners.
+Just completing his fourth season with the Texan and Lady Texan cross country and track and field teams is Frank Barker, who works primarily with the distance runners.

 In 2012, Barker helped guide Darroneshia Lott to individual championships at the cross country and half-marathon championships.
 Lott led the Lady Texans to a third place finish in the team standings at the cross country championships and a runner-up finish at the half-marathon that was run in Levelland.